vefunder/protocol-research-review/articles/liquity/bLUSD Risk Assessment thread.md

 6/13

 ---
-Speeding the bLUSD accrual will change the non-profitable chicken in trade to a profitable one (Check the attached graph).

 When the market price trades near the floor price, trading activity between bLUSD & LUSD will slow down resulting in an opportunity cost as well as IL for the LPs.

 7/13

 ---
 Some more factors that can impact the bLUSD market price negatively if not true are:

 - Bonding volume is greater than the chicken in volume.